 So I sprinkled bicarb on the sponge, wet it some and got to work.
 Halfway through I realised that something felt different, peaceful and dare I say pleasant?
-Scouring the bath was more like a meditation than a chore – weird.
+Scouring the bath was more a time for reflection than a chore – weird.
 Maybe it was the lack of chemical whiff or my body subconsciously relaxing instead of recoiling to the likes of Benzalkonium chloride (a significant skin irritant.)

 Did it work?
 Yes! and the next time I bathed.
 I could swear the bath looked more sparkly than usual.